GuilleSSM/CharacterDB/README.md

 Download the latest release for your operating system from the [Releases](https://github.com/GuilleSSM/CharacterDB/releases/latest) page:

 - **Windows:** Download the `.exe` installer
   - Apparently, Smart App Control is causing problems during installation.
-You can right click > Properties and check the "Unblock" box or disable Smart App Control in the settings.
+You can right click > Properties and check the "Unblock" box on the installer or disable Smart App Control in the settings.
 - **macOS:** Download the `.dmg` file
 - **Linux:** Download the `.AppImage` or `.deb` package